Computer Science

 Length: 1 semester

-Prerequisites: College Algebra(MATH 1403) or exemption by placement in a higher math class.
+Prerequisites: College Algebra(MATH 1403) or exemption by placement in a higher math class or a 23+ math ACT subscore.

 Fulfills: Concurrent Credit Core - Science